ftsrg/trainbenchmark-ttc/README.md

 * `run.py -v` -- visualizes the results of the latest benchmark

 The `config` directory contains the configuration for the scripts:
-* `config.json` -- configuration for the model generation and the benchmark
+* `config.json` -- configuration for the model generation and the benchmark (based on the `config-default.json` file)
 * `reporting.json` -- configuration for the visualization

 ### Generating instance models